My loved one is being discharged from inpatient treatment. What can I do to help?

 You may wish to consult a sample discharge planning checklist.
-Some of the items you should be address in a discharge plan include:
+Some of the items that should be addressed in a discharge plan include:

-- A relationship with a psychiatrist and including scheduling the first appointment.
+- A relationship with a psychiatrist, including scheduling the first appointment.
 Be sure to ask hospital staff to provide your loved one with prescriptions or medications for the next 30 days.

 - Options for participation in the hospital’s outpatient day program where individuals can receive treatment and therapeutic services during the day and may return home each evening.